aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 ![Event Engine AWS Console](</images/sc21/event-engine-aws-console.png>)

 {{% notice warning %}}
-Do not forget to run in the Nothern Virginia region (us-east-1).
+Do not forget to run in the North Virginia AWS Region (us-east-1).
 We can connect into your account if you need help during the tutorial.
 {{% /notice %}}